paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 > From now onwards, this post will dive into spoiler territory.
 So, come back after watching 148 episodes of this anime.
 Just kidding :p, feel free to do what you want.
 {: .prompt-warning}

-So before delving into specifics, let's start with my favourite example which actually comes from one of the lowest rated episodes of H×H on [IMDb](https://www.imdb.com/title/tt2098220/episodes).
+Before delving into specifics, let's start with my favourite example which actually comes from one of the lowest rated episodes of H×H on [IMDb](https://www.imdb.com/title/tt2098220/episodes).
 ![](/048-12.jpg)
 _Episode [48]({{ page.url_fandom_hxh }}/Episode_48_(2011))_
 <!-- | ![](/048-11-11.jpg) _Episode [48]({{ page.url_fandom_hxh }}/Episode_48_(2011))_ | ![](/048-12-22.jpg) _Episode [48]({{ page.url_fandom_hxh }}/Episode_48_(2011))_ | -->